bjartejensen/landing-page/README.md

 ![Show the use of DI in config max-width](https://atrib-landing-page.netlify.app/assets/readme/DI.png)

-Alternatively, one could define the `max-width` in your root style, but I prefere the directive solution, because of its closer attachment to the component being 'max-width'ed.
+Alternatively, one could define the `max-width` in the root style, or in a `@mixin`, but I prefere the directive solution, because of its closer attachment to the component being 'max-width'ed.
 Thus, enhancening readibility of code and maintainance.

 ## Conclusion